-Glacier Basin Trail is a 8.4 mile moderately trafficked out and back trail located near Paradise Inn, WA that features a waterfall and is rated as moderate.
+Glacier Basin Trail is a 8.4 mile moderately trafficked out and back trail located near Paradise Inn, Washington that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.

 A steadily up-hill climb below Rainier's amazing glaciers that starts from White River campground.